absmach/export/README.md

       - 4222:4222
 ```

-## Environmet variables
+## Environment variables

-Service will look for `config.toml` first and if not found it will be configured
-with env variables and new `config.toml` will be saved with values populated from env vars.
+Service will look for `config.toml` first and if not found it will be configured with env variables and new `config.toml` will be saved with values populated from env vars.
-The service is configured using the environment variables presented in the
-following table.
-Note that any unset variables will be replaced with their
+The service is configured using the environment variables presented in the following table.
+Note that any unset variables will be replaced with their default values.
-default values.

 | Variable                      | Description                                                   | Default               |
 |-------------------------------|---------------------------------------------------------------|-----------------------|